agileware/civicrm-end-user-guide/docs/email/message-templates.md

 HTML version.

-2) enter your text version into the text box on the message template screen. ey warned that it will need to be kept up to date manually.
+2) enter your text version into the text box on the message template screen.
+Be warned that it will need to be kept up to date manually.
 This has a time cost and there is there is a risk that the text version is not maintained over time.
 This could mean that people using plain text-only email clients will receive an incorrect or incomplete message.
+This may include people who are visually impaired and using email reading software getting incorrect information if their software prefers the text version.

 To create a plain text version of a message from HTML: